Die Laughing (band): 1999 to 2012

 The band drew to a close in the summer of 1999, and the members moved onto new projects.
 Despite no longer being active, Die Laughing continued to grow their fanbase due to their tracks being featured on a number of compilations including an album which was notable as "a definitive look at some of darkwave/goth-rock's most innovating female performers".
 John co-founded in Isolation, Rachel became a fashion accessories designer/illustrator and musically, a member of Pretentious, Moi?.
 Ian continues to write music.

 2012 reunion

-2012 saw the 20th anniversary of the second incarnation of Die Laughing featuring the core songwriting partnership of Rachel Speight and John Berry now joined by Mike Uwins (of Manuskript on bass) and Bob Malkowski (previously of The Modern/Inertia on rhythm guitar).
+2012 saw the 20th anniversary of the second incarnation of Die Laughing featuring the core songwriting partnership of Iden and Berry now joined by Mike Uwins (of Manuskript on bass) and Bob Malkowski (previously of The Modern/Inertia on rhythm guitar).
 Their acclaimed first reunion show took place at Whitby Gothic Weekend on 28 April 2012.
 A new limited edition single, "Tangled", was released to coincide with the festival.